 Certainly, the first thing you’ll want to consider is the condition of the property.
 A fixer-upper can often be a great bargain with a lot potential for ROI – if, that is, the needed repairs and renovations are fairly minor.
 If the property has major structural issues or requires mold or asbestos abatement, you may want to reconsider.
 You simply can’t invest more in the property than you can get back out of it.

-Beyond the property’s condition, the next important consideration in buying your first investment property in Cincinnati, Dayton, Columbus, and Cleveland is the neighborhood.
+Beyond the property’s condition, the next important consideration in buying your first investment property in Cincinnati and Dayton is the neighborhood.
 The quality of the neighborhood will not only affect appreciation potential but will also determine in large part the quality of tenants and vacancy rates.
 If the property seems at first glance to be a stunning bargain, but then you can’t get quality, long-term tenants, then it’s no bargain at all – and maybe even a liability.

 If the property you’re considering is intended for family occupancy, the quality of the local school system will be an important consideration for both buyers and tenants.
 So if there are no nearby schools or they are poor quality, the property is most likely not a good investment.
 The quality of the schools (like the neighborhood) will affect the property’s appreciation.
 And although it may produce a good cash flow in rents, it may not fetch the price you need when it comes time to sell it.